Accreditation Peer Reviewer Responsibilities

 - Schedule the site visit.
 Work with the museum and other committee members to arrange a mutually convenient date, jointly develop an agenda for the visit and determine an appropriate length for the visit, at least two days.

 - Visit the museum.
 Conduct the visit in a thorough, professional and objective manner.
 Review any updated materials the museum provides.
 Conduct an exit interview with the director.
-Discuss findings and the advisory conclusion with other committee members.
+Discuss findings with other committee members.

 - Complete the Site Visit Report.
 The Commission needs a comprehensive, accurate and impartial account of the Visiting Committee’s observations.
 The report should not be consultative or include a conclusion regarding accreditation.
 Professionalism is essential.
 Adhere to deadlines set by the Accreditation Office.